Sonic X: North America

 Sonic X aired in Japan on TV Tokyo's 8:30 a.m. time slot from April 6, 2003 to March 28, 2004.
 It consisted of three seasons, each of them 26 half-hour episodes long.
+The first two seasons were also syndicated by delay to a handful of stations outside of the reach of the TX Network: four JAITS member stations (Television Wakayama, Biwako Broadcasting, Nara Television and Gifu Broadcasting) and one station each of the four larger networks (Aomori Asahi Broadcasting (ANN), Nagasaki International Television), SBS (JNN) and Sendai Broadcasting (FNN)).
 In Japan, the third season was never aired on TV until 2020 or released on DVD, but was available through rental streaming services.
-4Kids licensed the series in North America from the beginning, ShoPro Entertainment was also made a license holder in November 2003.
+4Kids licensed the series in North America from the beginning, ShoPro Entertainment was also made a license holder in October 2003.
 It aired in North America on the FoxBox block of Fox channels.

 On June 16, 2012, the bankrupt 4Kids sold its Sonic X license to Saban Brands's Kidsco Media Ventures.
 On April 29, 2013, Saban Brands's Vortexx would partner with Kabillion to add shows like Sonic X to the lineup.
-Sonic X countinues to broadcast on the network.
 TMS Entertainment has since taken US rights, and in 2015, Discotek Media licensed the series alongside several other TMS properties for home media releases.
 In 2021, FilmRise was given the AVOD rights to 38 TMS Entertainment titles including Sonic X for US and Canada.

 Internationally

 Outside North America and Asia, Jetix Europe (previously Fox Kids Europe) held the rights to the series, which the company acquired in August 2003.
-Buena Vista International Television handled television distribution, while Jetix Europe handled all other rights.
-The company's Jetix Consumer Products subsidiary held consumer rights to the series in Pan-European territories.
+Buena Vista International Television handled distribution services while Jetix Europe handled all other television rights.
+The company's Jetix Consumer Products (JCP) subsidiary held consumer product and home media rights to the series in Pan-European, MENA, and Latin American territories.

-The European airings of the series featured a different intro sequence than the North American airings but was otherwise the same as the North American version.
-The European French dub, was however based on the original Japanese version and was completely uncut.
+For the 60th anniversary of TMS Entertainment, the company streamed a select number of episodes on its YouTube channel, available with the original Japanese audio with English subtitles, from August 5–9 and 12–16, 2024.